Gibbo3771/ruby_calc/README.md

 ## Formatting

-The calculator at the moment uses pretty strict formatting due to me shit with regex, the formatting rules are as follows:
+The calculator at the moment uses ~~pretty strict formatting due to me shit with regex~~ reasonably strict formatting, the formatting rules are as follows:

 * Your formula must be surrounded by double quotations